 Pelmeni is ravioli-like crescent-shaped dumplings of Siberian origin, found throughout Russia and Belarus.
 Similar to the Turkish manti, the unleavened dough is wrapped around a stuffing of meat, mushrooms, or cheese (but never anything sweet) and boiled in salted water.

 22. Pierogi – Poland

-These iconic Polish dumplings are made by wrapping unleavened dough around a savoury or sweet filling (usually potato, minced meat, cheese, sauerkraut or fruit).
+These iconic Polish dumplings are made by wrapping unleavened dough around a savory or sweet filling (usually potato, minced meat, cheese, sauerkraut or fruit).
 This is then cooked first in boiling water and then pan-fried in butter with onions.
 Savory pierogi are served with sour cream, while sweet pierogi are sugared and served with melted butter or cream.
 Oh so delicious!
-A must try dumpling around the world.
+A must try!

 23. Pitha – India

 Pitha is often called the Bihari answer to dumplings and momos.
 Either sweet or savory, these semi-circular balls are made of kneaded rice flour and are stuffed with Bengal gram paste or poppy seeds and jaggery.
 They are then steamed in water or milk.

 24. Ravioli – Italy

 Ravioli are essentially pockets of pasta with various fillings (and, therefore, qualify as dumplings).
 They can be stuffed with anything from meat to cheese to vegetables, and are usually served with a sauce or in broth.